-Settling into a new area can be a long and hard process and that’s why Lockyer Valley Regional Council endeavours to make this process as easy as possible.
+Settling into a new area can be a long and hard process and that’s why we endeavour to make this process as easy as possible.
 At Council, we offer a range of services to assist migrants and new arrivals to the region through their settlement process.

 This program is for permanent residents who have arrived in Australia in the past five years as:

 - family stream migrants with low English skills; or

 - dependents of skilled migrants living in the Lockyer Valley who have low English skills.

 It is also available for temporary residents and their dependents living in the Lockyer Valley who arrived in Australia in the past five years and hold a prospective marriage visa, provisional spouse visa and interdependency visa.

 We provide settlement information, advice, assistance and document help on a one-on-one basis.
 We also link with government and community based service providers (e.g. Centrelink, financial institutions, health, education, immigration support, legal services and accommodation providers).